How to Write a CV in 2023

 Tips for writing a recruiter-approved CV work experience section

-Try to include at least one quantifiable achievement.
+Include at least one quantifiable achievement.

 Organize your job titles in reverse-chronological order.